ricketytoc/tp/docs/DeveloperGuide.md

    Prerequisites: The file `fy9999.json` does not exist in the directory where EmployeeManager is.<br>
    Expected: Error details shown in the status message.

-1. Test case: `export fy2324.json`, followed by removing some of the brackets in the exported `fy2324.json` file using any text editor, followed by `import fy2324.json`.<br>
+1. Test case: `export fy2324.json`, followed by removing some brackets in the exported `fy2324.json` file using any text editor, followed by `import fy2324.json`.<br>
    Prerequisites: The file `fy2324.json` is corrupted (the data does not conform to the format of EmployeeManager's data file).<br>